Rohingya - The Human Story

 Mabrur Ahmed spoke of the campaign so far in recent weeks, from protesting and lobbying the Bangladesh Government to open it’s borders to then petitioning the British Government with over 13,000 signatures from 130 countries worldwide.
 In recent weeks, the Restless Beings website has reached over 80,000 hits, meaning that the Rohingya name, through campaigning on social media is being heard, despite the mainstream media not giving them the coverage they deserve.
 It was then also announced that the next step is to be a silent protest coinciding with the performances of the Burmese athletes that are taking part in the Olympics- the world's stage.
 There are also plans to form a coalition with other charities to ensure that aid consisting of food and medical supplies can get through to the most vulnerable in Arakan.

-Restless Beings, through a network of sources in Burma has been able to attain exclusive footage from the ground, showing groups of Rohingya being escorted out of their village by state forces and numerous horrific attacks on local Rohingya.
+Restless Beings, through a network of sources in Burma has been able to attain exclusive footage [Be advised distressing images are shown in video] from the ground, showing groups of Rohingya being escorted out of their village by state forces and numerous horrific attacks on local Rohingya.
 The footage shown at the press conference and made available to the media that attended seeks to show as merely an insight, the strife and unknown abuse the Rohingya face, and to also show the international media that it is possible to obtain such news and report without bias.

 Members of the Rohingya community in London part of the Burmese Rohingya Organisation UK (BROUK) Yasmine Ara and President Tun Khin were then invited to speak about their experiences.
 It also provided an upsetting insight into the struggles of the Rohingya long before the summer clashes.
 The evening provided to be an opportunity to speak to other Rohingya members of the audience.
 One Rohingya, whose family are still in Arakan spoke of the fear that they live in daily and the heart-breaking news of his 12 year old cousin being killed in the violence, whilst another Rohingya said that after fleeing Burma, they had to live hiding that they were Rohingyan, but in London, they are finally free to live and be known as a Rohingya.